ignite/cli/docs/guide/loan.md

   state: repayed
 ```

-And alice balance reflect the repayed amount plus fees
+The alice balance reflects the repayed amount plus fees:

 ```bash
 loand query bank balances <alice_address>
 ```

 Good job!

-Update your git with the changes you made.
+Update your git with the changes you made:

 ```bash
 git add .
 git commit -m "Add repay-loan message"
 ```

-### Liquidate Loan
+### Liquidate Loan Message

-A lender can liquidate a loan when the borrower does not pay the tokens back after the passed deadline.
-The message to `liquidate-loan` refers to the loan `id`.
+After the deadline is passed, a lender can liquidate a loan when the borrower does not repay the tokens.
+The message to `liquidate-loan` refers to the loan `id`:

 ```bash
 starport scaffold message liquidate-loan id:uint
 ```

-The `liquidate-loan` message should be able to be executed by the `lender`.
+- The `liquidate-loan` message must be able to be executed by the `lender`.
-The status of the loan has to be `approved`.
-The `deadline` has to be met.
+- The status of the loan must be `approved`.
+- The `deadline` block height must have passed.

 When these properties are valid, the collateral shall be liquidated from the `borrower`.

-Add this to the `keeper` in `x/loan/keeper/msg_server_liquidate_loan.go`
+Add this liquidate loan logic to the `keeper` in `x/loan/keeper/msg_server_liquidate_loan.go`:

 ```go
 package keeper